ben-sembira-1/Ahtung-Die-Kurve-RL-DQN/README.md

 # Ahtung-Die-Kurve-RL-DQN
-A deep Q-Network python code that play Ahtung Die Kerve ( or Curve Fever for the younger ones ;) )
+A deep Q-Network python code that plays Ahtung Die Kerve ( or Curve Fever for the younger ones ;) )